wesbarnett/flask-project/README.md

 ## HTTPS

+Add an `A` Record for the IP address for your server with your domain registrar.

 In `extra/nginx.conf` uncomment the line starting with `server_name` and replace `example.com` with your domain name.
 Rerun the installation.